 Shelter-in-place, lockdown, and isolation orders raise fears and concerns for victims of domestic violence and child abuse—where the greatest danger is often in the home.

-Social distancing requirements and shelter-in-place orders make it even more difficult for domestic violence victims to seek help.
-Many shelters are working hard to remain open, and many DV organizations are taking calls and emails.
+During COVID-19, shelters are working hard to remain open, and many domestic violence organizations are taking calls and emails.
 Contact them if you need help.

-DV organizations are also working to develop new strategies to support victims during the Coronavirus public emergency, including offering hotline services via online chat or texting in case victims cannot call with an abuser at home.
+Domestic violence organizations are also working to develop new strategies to support victims during the coronavirus public emergency, including offering hotline services via online chat or texting in case victims cannot call with an abuser at home.

-Below are links to DV organizations with information on how to stay safe during the Coronavirus outbreak:
+Below are links to organizations with information on how to stay safe during the coronavirus outbreak:

 The alarming drop in reported child abuse cases raises concerns about what could be happening to children behind closed doors.
 With stay-at-home orders in place and schools and daycares closed, the typical reporters of suspected child abuse aren't interacting with vulnerable children as usual.
 State governors, law enforcement, and child advocates urge neighbors and communities to keep an eye on vulnerable children and report suspected child abuse.